Elevate Your Comic Art with Screen Tones

 The digital approach is efficient and grants high flexibility.
 You can easily modify opacity and scale, making it a popular choice among artists.

-the second Digital approach: Brush Presets
+The Second Digital Approach: Brush Presets

 Final Thoughts

 I hope this guide shines a light on a few techniques you can use yourself.
-Whether you are an experienced artist or just starting.
-Good luck!
+Whether you are an experienced artist or just starting, good luck!